 The fear of losing our loved ones or those around us

-As children we fear losing our parents.
+As children we fear losing our parents, we fear being unloved.
 We unconsciously fear they might die or abandon us.
 We try our best to earn their approval and love.
 As we grow older, this need for approval and love extends to our peers and society in general.
 We work hard for it.
 We must have material goods, status, the right kind of lifestyle so that we are respected.
 We become fanatical about an ideology, a political party, a sports team or our religion.
 This makes us feel that we are a part of something.
 We fit in.
 We are safe.
 Deep within us we feel that if we don’t attain this we will die because we will be cut off from the pack.
 This gnawing fear also causes man to search for a means by which he can dull the fear.
 Hence the addictions, compulsions and all distractions with which our modern society is rife.

 Jesus' cut off from his social pack